naknomum/json-scan/README.md

 - **content-url** is an alternate for **content**.
 In this case, the value should be a URL which will access the content for the this object.
 This will likely be a useful feature, given the small storage capacity of most barcode formats.

+- **src-url** is similar to _content-url_, except the contents from the remote URL must be a valid JSONSCAN json object.
+If this is the case, this fetched structure is used instead.
+The "local" and "remote" _type_ values must be identical, but the JSONSCAN version may be different.

 Parsing Logic Proposal